Neural-Systems-at-UIO/nutil/docs/QuantifierReports.rst

 More information on the default regions are found in the CustomRegion files provided in the Nutil software package, located in the CustomRegion folder.
 The “default” option is a complete brain analysis, which means it includes all the reference atlas regions compiled into broader regions.
 For the Allen Mouse Brain Atlas CCFv3 (2017) the custom regions are: cortex; fiber tracts; hippocampus; olfactory regions; hypothalamus; regions in the striatum and pallidum; midbrain - hindbrain - and medulla; thalamus; cerebellum; and ventricular system.

-2. Alternatively, generate CustomRegion reports based on your own region definitions.
-First create a file defininig your regions (cvs or xlsx format), select "custom" and then navigate to the relevant file.
+2. Alternatively, generate CustomRegion reports based on your own region definitions (define maximum 128 regions).
+First create a file defining your regions (cvs or xlsx format), select "custom" and then navigate to the relevant file.

 There are two options for generating this file:

-* Use the QCAlign software (hierarchy sheet in csv format).
+* Use the QCAlign software (hierarchy sheet in CSV format).
-* Defined your own regions using the CustomRegionsTemplate.xlsx provided in the CustomRegion folder of the Nutil package.
+* Define your own regions using the CustomRegionsTemplate.xlsx provided in the CustomRegion folder of the Nutil package.
 Fill in the template exactly as shown below:

 .. image:: cfad7c6d57444e3b93185b655ab922e0/media/image12.png
    :width: 4.80278in